Covid-19 vaccines Q&A

 Do the COVID-19 vaccines contain live virus?

-None of the early vaccines (those by Moderna, Pfizer, AstraZeneca, or Johnson & Johnson) are live weakened versions (similar, for example, to the measles, mumps, rubella, or varicella (chickenpox) vaccines).
+None of the early vaccines (those by Moderna, Pfizer, AstraZeneca, or Johnson & Johnson) are live weakened versions (such as, for example, the measles, mumps, rubella, or varicella (chickenpox) vaccines).
 Moderna’s and Pfizer’s are mRNA vaccines, and AstraZeneca’s and Johnson & Johnson’s are non-replicating vectored vaccines.
 You can learn more about the different types of vaccines being tested below in the response to “What types of COVID-19 vaccines are being tested?”

 Can mRNA vaccines change the DNA of a person?